WorldQuant University

-WorldQuant University (WQU) is a not-for-profit online university.
-Its programs are U.S. accredited and entirely-free.
+WorldQuant University (WQU) is a private, not-for-profit online university headquartered in Washington, D.C., United States.
+It is accredited by the Distance Education Accrediting Commission.

 As of March 2025, WQU has graduated over 1500 students from the Master of Science in Financial Engineering program and conferred credentials from their Lab offerings to more than 4,000 learners from over 150 countries.
+WQU's programs are free-of-charge.

 History

 WorldQuant University was founded by Igor Tulchinsky in 2015 on the premise that talent is global, opportunity is not.
 The University is funded by the WorldQuant Foundation.
 After being licensed by the Louisiana Board of Regents, the Foundation launched WQU in 2015 enrolling several hundred students in a free, online Master's degree in Quantitative Finance.
 As its first president, Sarah McCue, PhD, conceptualized and led the launch of WQU's financial engineering Master's Degree.

 Daphne Kis, who had served on the University's Advisory Board, was brought on as CEO and Board Director in 2017.
 In 2023, Ms. Kis transitioned from CEO to President.
 John Endrud, formerly of Collegis Education, was brought in as CEO.

 In late 2016, the university was awarded the 2016 Dive Award: Startup of the Year by the publication Education Dive.
 By June 2017, it had enrolled 700 students from 40 countries.
 In 2021, WQU was accredited by the Distance Education Accrediting Commission (DEAC).
 Through WorldQuant, it is a Strategic Partner of the Milken Institute and the World Economic Forum (WEF).